Enhancing Local Identity & Sense of Place through Placemaking

 1. Identity & Theme Creates Sense of Place

-2. Safe Access & Accommodations for Active Transportation
+2. Safe Access & Accommodations for Efficient Circulation

 Creating different zones for motorists, bicyclists, and pedestrians will enhance the user experience and make your public spaces safer.
 For example, vehicle traffic corridors might utilize reduced lane widths to slow motorists and wayfinding signs to identify access to parking areas.
 Dedicated bike lanes and enhanced visibility at intersections are often a primary focus for bike zones.
 Vertical elements such as shade trees, lighting, and architectural features physically separate vehicle and pedestrian zones, creating a more visually-appealing pedestrian experience.
 Designing streets as a safe and comfortable place for everyone is a simple concept, but there are deliberate design choices that can enable multi-modal accommodations.